john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 ## Change Directory (cd)

 So far, we haven't done much actual _nagivating_ of the Linux file tree.
-We haven't actually _changed_ the directory we are in:
+To actually _change_ the directory we are in:

 ```shell
 $ ls